 Why think twice before finalising on an optional?

 The optional subject constitutes 500 marks in the UPSC mains (written) total marks.
-Focussing on the optional can make or break your mains exam results.
-Selecting an unsuitable optional can unsettle your UPSC preparation and really demotivate you.
+Focusing on the optional can make or break your mains exam results.
+Selecting an unsuitable option can unsettle your UPSC preparation and really demotivate you.
 Selecting the right subject can also enthuse you and help you score high marks in it.
-See the list of optional subjects available here.
+See the list of UPSC optional subjects available here.

 There are a few basic questions you should ask yourself when opting for the optional.
 They are:

 You can also look at subjects that have reasonably good overlap with the general studies subjects.
+Go through the IAS optional subject syllabus to reach this decision.
 This might help you save time during the IAS exam preparation process.
 Subjects with good overlap are history, geography, public administration, polity and international relations, economics and sociology.

 Summing up the criterion for deciding the best optional subject:

 - Overlap with GS papers

 You must make a decision on the optional taking into account all the above factors.
 At the end of the day, every optional subject can be called ‘the best optional’ if you study it with interest and dedication with the right strategy.
 A glance at the profiles of the toppers of the previous years only reveals the variety of the optional subjects they had selected.
 We hope this article would help you decide which optional subject is best for UPSC.

 If you liked this article and would like to read more, feel free to download the Byju’s App today.